rosecorp/bank-user-crud/README.md

 3. Update a user
 4. Soft delete users
 5. Filtered and sorted, in HATEOAS format with links to other pages as well
+6. Application has preloaded data from `data.sql` for testing purposes

 ## Goals
 This application support simple API V1 for basic consumer but also has v2 API that returns data in paginated and sorted format.